 The highly decorative Art Nouveau style is so classically elegant, it will always add a touch of graciousness to a home.
-The style was popular for a fairly short period, between 1890 and around 1910.
-However, the influence of Art Nouveau decor has extended far beyond that brief span of a couple of decades.
+Art Nouveau furniture was popular for a fairly short period in the late 19th century and early 20th century.
+However, the influence of Art Nouveau furniture design has extended far beyond that brief span of a couple of decades.
 The look is based on natural free-flowing forms, and you will often see stylized curved lines of flowers and plants appear on furniture and decorative accessories.

 These sensuous curving lines give a feminine look to items, and the emphasis on hand-craftsmanship for this style meant that the artists and artisans had to be highly skilled in order to craft the opulent swirling designs of the antique Art Nouveau style.

-Art Nouveau was named after the Maison de l'Art Nouveau gallery in Paris, which means House of the New Art.
+Art Nouveau design was named after the Maison de l'Art Nouveau gallery in Paris, France, which means House of the New Art.
 Inspired by the Arts & Crafts movement, this gallery was instrumental in spreading the word about the new style in the period before the first world war.

 The look is perfect for a romantic bedroom or dining room, where it will cultivate an atmosphere of softness, relaxation, and sensuous indulgence.